grMLEqomlkkU5Eeinz4brIrOVCUCkJuN/naive-moderation/README.md

 - Multi-word phrases and n-grams:
   - Up to `MAX_NGRAM_SIZE` tokens are matched together (default 3).
 If you need detection across two or three words (e.g., "son of", "piece of crap"), include them as multi-word entries in `slurs.txt`.
 For longer phrases, increase `MAX_NGRAM_SIZE` judiciously or rely on key multi-word chunks.
 - Avoid overlisting noisy variants:
   - Prefer the normalized, canonical forms.
-The checker covers case-insensitivity, simple spacing obfuscation, and limited unleet mapping.
+The checker covers case-insensitivity, simple spacing obfuscation, spaced-out character reconstruction, and limited unleet mapping.
 - Review false positives/negatives regularly:
   - If a harmful phrase is slipping through, add the canonical version to `slurs.txt`.
 If benign content is flagged, consider removing or refining overly broad entries.